Research into sustainable heat sources gives City of Bruges the insight to take steps toward a climate-neutral city in 2050

 RENEWABLE HEAT SOURCES

-Ingenium's assignment, together with partner EXTRAQT, included the investigation of the possible sustainable heat sources that could be used in the city of Bruges to provide public and private buildings with sustainable heat through a collective system.
+The assignment of Ingenium, together with partner EXTRAQT, included the investigation of the possible sustainable heat sources that could be used in the city of Bruges to provide public and private buildings with sustainable heat through a collective system.
 This research could be divided into 3 phases.

 Phase 1: available heat